git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 Another analogy I'd draw with terminals applications and the necessity to overcome the lack of GUI with prefix / leader keys would be [Street Fighter](https://en.wikipedia.org/wiki/Street_Fighter) games.
-In this game, the player would remember the combo to be able to do sweet spinning kicks and shoot fireballs.
+In this game, the player could input a combination of buttons in sequence to perform sweet spinning kicks and shoot fireballs.
 Sweet.
-As you grow more accustomed with the combos, you'll begin to move around intuitively.
+As you grew more accustomed with the combos, you'll begin to move around by intuition since you've committed to muscle memory.
 It impresses people around you, but it also gets stuff done.

 Every time you learn a key combo is one less time you'll be moving your hand away from the keyboard to grab your mouse.
 You can focus your short term memory on getting stuff done, that means less mistakes.

 Q> ### Coming from ``GNU Screen``?
 Q>